Address Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are leaky water from faucets, blocked drains, and low water pressure.
+The most common plumbing problems are leaky faucets, running toilets blockages in drains, as well as low water pressure.

-You’ll need some essential tools such as the plunger, an adjustable wrench pipe wrench, Teflon tape, and the screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and an screwdriver.

 Is DIY plumbing safe?